ldev/json-to-apache-vhosts/README.md

 # Liceense
 Do whatever you want with this.
 It is to be concidered public domain.
+The project uses Twig as a template engine, which probably has their own licenses.

 Regards,